Scholarships are published on this website in Adobe PDF format.

 Ken Sampson Memorial Fairley Leadership Program Scholarship

-Applications for the 2017 Fairley Leadership Program close Friday 28 October 2016.
-If you are wanting to be a participant in the 2017 Fairley Leadership Program and would like to be supported to do this by the Ken Sampson Memorial Fairley Leadership Program Scholarship then please read on.
+Applications for the 2018 Fairley Leadership Program close 27 October 2017.
+If you are wanting to be a participant in the 2018 Fairley Leadership Program and would like to be supported to do this by through the Ken Sampson Memorial Fairley Leadership Program Scholarship then please read on.

 Ken Sampson, affectionately known as 'Sambo' was a work colleague and friend of many in the Goulburn Valley.

 Sadly, Ken passed away on Thursday 8th October 2009.
 His passing was both sudden and unexpected.

 The Goulburn Broken Catchment Management Authority (CMA) has been a long-time supporter of the Fairley Program.
 In 2010 we established the Ken Sampson Fairley Leadership Memorial Scholarship.
 The scholarship honours Ken Sampson's contributions to Natural Resource Management and community participation and leadership during a career spanning more than 30 years.

 The scholarship is available to participants in the Fairley Leadership Program.
 Applicants will be able to demonstrate passion, initiative and a strong track record in the area of environmental protection.

 For more information on the Fairley leadership Program and to access an application form for the Fairley Leadership Program in 2018 please visit: